cnsuhao/engine1/docs/Methodology/GastrointestinalMethodology.md

 Abstract
 --------

-The %BioGears %Gastrointestinal System models the ingestion of macronutrients and their subsequent digestion and transportation into the %Cardiovascular system.
+The %Gastrointestinal System models the ingestion of macronutrients and their subsequent digestion and transportation into the %Cardiovascular system.
 Digestion rates for each macronutrient can be specified along with the amount, and if no rates are supplied, a default configurable rate will be used.
 The macronutrients are then digested by converting the macronutrient into a specific substance from the stomach and incrementing the amount of that substance into the small intestine's chyme.